klgallagher/klgallagher.github.io/_pages/about.md

 The best way to reach me is via email at Katherine.L.Hudson@stonybrook.edu.
 I look forward to hearing from you!

 ### What's Next?
-I am current on the academic job market, seeking tenure-track opportunities for a Fall 2025 start.
+I am currently on the academic job market, seeking tenure-track opportunities for a Fall 2025 start.
 If you know of any opportunities that may be a good fit, please reach out!